jihenmansour/e-shopper/README.md

 ---

-Welcome to E-shopper, an e-commerce shopping app built using the MERN (MongoDB, Express, React, Node.js) stack and Material-UI (MUI) for the user interface.
-This project provides both normal user and admin modes, offering a wide range of features to enhance the shopping experience.
+Welcome to E-shopper, an e-commerce shopping admin dashboard built using the MERN (MongoDB, Express, React, Node.js) stack and Shadcn for the user interface.

 ## Demo